Temperatures Slide Into The Weekend - KION546

 FORECAST

-Overnight: Another typical May night, with low clouds along the coast and into inland valleys.
-Patchy fog possible.
+Overnight: Low clouds fill in around the bay and adjacent valleys.
+Patchy fog possible for inland valleys and in the near coastal hills.
 Lows in the 40s-50s.

-Thursday: Patchy low clouds at the coast, otherwise mostly sunny.
-Slightly warmer, with highs from 60ºF to low 70s on the coast—warmest on the north side of the bay—and 70s to around 90ºF inland.
-Breezy to windy onshore/up-valley/northwesterly winds in the afternoon and evening.
+Friday: The low clouds will be slightly thicker on the coast Friday and temps will be a bit cooler with highs in the upper 50s to mid-60s.
+Inland areas will remain mostly sunny and seasonable with highs in the upper 60s to low 80s.
+Winds will pick up in the afternoon and evening for the valleys.

-Extended: Skies remain mostly sunny into the weekend with the daily cycle of low clouds on the coast.
-Temperatures will cool a bit on the coast Friday/Saturday while inland areas remain seasonable.
-All areas will warm up next week as a hot ridge builds in.
+Extended: The daily cycle of low clouds continues into the weekend with seasonable to slightly cool temperatures.
+A ridge of high pressure will begin to build in Sunday with warmer temperatures expected inland.
+Temperatures will really soar inland Monday/Tuesday with widespread 90s to low 100s.
+Onshore flow will moderate temperatures for coastal cities.

 -------------------------------------------------------------------------